hashicorp/terraform-website/content/source/docs/cloud/workspaces/notifications.html.md

 Each workspace has its own notification settings, and can notify up to 20 destinations.

+Configuring notifications requires admin permissions on the affected workspace (or the organization-level "Manage Workspaces" permission).

 -> **API:** See the [Notification Configuration APIs](../api/notification-configurations.html).

 ## Viewing and Managing Notification Settings